The best hotels in Durban

 For meetings split between the CBD and Gateway Theatre of Shopping area, Coastlands Musgrave Hotel in Musgrave is a smart middle ground.
 It's 12 minutes from the CBD, 25 minutes from Umhlanga, and the Musgrave Centre is right there if you need a quick working lunch.
 Rates at $165-220/night are fair for what you get.

-Durban's best neighborhoods
+Durban's best hotel regions

 Golden Mile and Marine Parade should be your first call.
 If you want to sleep well, eat well, and walk to the beach before breakfast, that strip delivers.
 Umhlanga is worth it if you're willing to pay for the upgrade.